Enrollment

 29.7% of students at Frank Sinatra School of the Arts High School are eligible for free lunch, compared to the New York average of 56.2%.

-The largest demographic group at Frank Sinatra School of the Arts High School is White at 34.2%.
-The school serves a diverse student body in LONG ISLAND CITY, NY.
+The largest demographic group at Frank Sinatra School of the Arts High School is White at 34.2% of enrollment, in Long Island City, NY.
+Its student body is more racially and ethnically mixed than most US schools, with a diversity index of 75.5/100.

-Frank Sinatra School of the Arts High School has a Resource Investment Index of 21/100 (F) based on 4 factors: student-teacher ratio, attendance rates.
-This index measures federal resource allocation — staffing levels, program availability, and support services — not standardized test scores or academic outcomes.
+Frank Sinatra School of the Arts High School has a Resource Investment Index of 21/100 (lower reported resources relative to schools nationally) based on 4 factors: student-teacher ratio, attendance rates.
+Not a test-score or academic measure (national median ~41/100, see methodology).